 Barbie I Can Be… dolls and accessories empower girls to play out different roles and “try on” fabulous careers, including architect, the 2011 Barbie profession chosen by popular vote!
 Capturing the spirit and style of young architects, Barbie I Can Be… Architect showcases a symmetrically stylish outfit featuring the bold colors and clean lines of the city skyline, with essential on-the-job accessories to design her newest Dream House®.
 The inspiring set also comes with a special code that unlocks career-themed content online for even more digital play!

 One of our most popular posts that even caught the attention of the New York Times, busted Mattel for greenwashing with its Barbie™ BCause, a line of accessories for girls made from excess fabric and trimmings from other Barbie products.
 This token green gesture hardly fooled anyone, but apparently Mattel thinks it can do it again by throwing around the word “sustainable” with its newest doll.

-As part of the release of the Architect Barbie, the American Institute of Architects (AIA) is hosting a contest to build her dream home:
+As part of the release of the Architect Barbie, the (AIA) is hosting a contest to build her dream home:

 My Dream HouseTM should reflect the best sustainable design principles and also be a stylish space that I can live in comfortably.

 A sleek, smart home office is important for any doll.
 With more than 125 careers, I need a spacious office that can accommodate my hi-tech gadgets for meetings, client visits and presentations.

 I love to entertain so I need living and dining areas that are open and connected allowing for mingling and easy entertaining from one room to the other.

 The kitchen should be functional and fabulous with top-of-the-line appliances—large countertops and lots of space to cook.
 I also love natural light in my kitchen so windows are critical.
 I am quite the chef you know!